gauthiermartin/optimizing-github-copilot/.github/copilot-instruction.md

 7. **Set up testing structure**:
    - Create a tests directory
    - Add basic health endpoint tests
+   - Leverage pytest fixtures for common test setups:
+     - Create a `conftest.py` with client fixture for FastAPI TestClient
+     - Use fixtures for mocking dependencies and services
+     - Implement session-scoped fixtures for expensive operations
+   - Structure tests to match the application structure

 8. **Add Docker configuration**:
    - Create a Dockerfile that uses `uv` for dependency management: